jazzband/wagtailmenus/README.md

 ### <a id="sub_menu-tag"></a>6.
 Using the `{% sub_menu %}` tag

 The `{% sub_menu %}` tag is used within menu templates to render additional levels of pages within a menu.
-It's designed to pick up on variables added to the context by the other menu tags, and so can behaves inconsistently if called directly, without those context variables having been set.
+It's designed to pick up on variables added to the context by the other menu tags, and so can behave a little unpredictably if called directly, without those context variables having been set.
 It requires only one parameter to work, which is `menuitem_or_page`, which can either be an instance of `MainMenuItem`, `FlatMenuItem`, or `Page`.

 **Optional params for `{% sub_menu %}`**